 (2) Promptly after removing sealed sources from a patient or a human or animal research subject, the licensee shall return brachytherapy sealed sources to a secure storage area.

-(3) The licensee shall maintain a record of the brachytherapy sealed source accountability in accordance with subsection (www) of this section for inspection by the agency.
+(3) The licensee shall maintain a record of the brachytherapy sealed source accountability in accordance with subsection (xxx) of this section for inspection by the department .

 (A) When removing temporary implants from storage, the licensee shall record the number and activity of sources, time and date the sources were removed, the name of the individual who removed the sources, and the location of use.
 When temporary implants are returned to storage, record the number and activity of sources, the time and date, and the name of the individual who returned them.